Who we are

 Toby Keynes (Secretary)

 Toby moved to Saltdean in 2021 and became an SCA trustee at the 2024 AGM, focusing on the charity's administration.
 He was also elected to the Saltdean Residents' Association committee in 2025.
 Previously, he founded two residents' associations in central London, with the second leading to the creation of the Lexham Gardens Conservation Area in 1995.
-He has been actively involved with Liberal Democrats since his late teens, founding Gay Social Democrats in the 1980s, serving as Chair of Humanist & Secularist Liberal Democrats for nine years, and founding the LGB Liberal Forum in 2023.
-He is the founder Chair of the LGB Liberal Forum.
+Toby has a long history of involvement in gay rights.
 A former dedicated long-distance runner, he now pursues language learning after a fifty-year break.

 Bridget Fishleigh